JACKI LYDEN, HOST:

 LYDEN: Thank you.
 I'll take you up on that actually.

 James Fallows of The Atlantic joins us, as he does most Saturdays.
-Jim, you're out of town for a little bit, but we are knee deep in scandals.
+Jim, you're out of town for a little bit, but we are knee-deep in scandals.
 The IRS giving extra scrutiny to conservative groups, the Benghazi investigation, the Justice Department seizing Associated Press phone records.
 Tell us about how this is a second-term phenomenon.

 FALLOWS: I think there are two things that are familiar about what we're seeing right now.
 One is, as I mentioned fortunately a few months earlier, often after a successful re-election battle, a lot of things sort of either come loose or go wrong in the administration.
 We've seen this for a long time.
-The other is the familiar Washington press and political framework of this scandal.
+The other is the familiar Washington press and political framework of the scandal.

 And we see the kind of press coverage that kicks in, the kind of investigations that kick in, the kind of stories about how the White House is or is not bearing up under this kind of pressure.
 And so that is where we are on these three otherwise unrelated phenomena.